Camonophy/CoJo-Loader/README.md

 after booting up your Pi for the first time.
 Next we need a convenient tool to download videos from any given URL.
 Luckily, JDownloader seems just right for this job (at least for me).
 They even provide a pretty easy-to-use installation script  on their <a href="https://jdownloader.org/download/index">official webpage</a> (_JDownloader does not seem to work with Pi-Zero and any Pi Version below 2_).
-You can run the script by running the following command in the same directory as the script:
+You can run the script by typing the following command in the same directory as the script:

 ```sh
 sh JDownloader2Setup_unix_nojre.sh